-A merchant bank can be classified as the type of financial intermediary or bank which deals and handles investments and commercial loans for small and medium-sized business.
-Their existence date back to the medieval period when there had been active trading of commodities.
+A merchant bank can be classified as a financial intermediary or bank that deals with and handles investments and commercial loans for small and medium-sized businesses.
+Their existence dates back to the medieval period when commodities were traded actively.

 In modern-day scenarios, they are often regarded as investment banks.
-This bank can be classified as the bank or a company that performs underwriting, as well as provides services on loans, conducts consultations on critical financial projects and investment matters for small-sized business.
+This bank can be classified as a bank or a company that performs underwriting provides services on loans, and conducts consultations on critical financial projects and investment matters for small-sized businesses.
 It additionally helps in fundraising activity for institutional investors and large corporations.
-They generally don’t offer traditional banking services such as that of deposits acceptance and lending them to smaller group of borrowers.
+They generally don’t offer traditional banking services such as accepting deposits and lending them to a smaller group of borrowers.

 Objectives of Merchant Bank

-The broad objectives of this bank are offer to credit services and perform underwriting for its institutional clients and corporate clients.
-Additionally, their main objective is to help business in capital formation by providing services of standby credit, underwriting of securities that are generally backed by the guarantees.
+The broad objectives of this bank are to offer credit services and perform underwriting for its institutional and corporate clients.
+Additionally, their main objective is to help businesses in capital formation by providing standby credit services and underwriting securities generally backed by guarantees.

-They additionally have an objective of creation of secondary markets wherein the bills are exchanged or traded and wherein the merchant banks play the role of central accepting house.
-They additionally provide dealer services in terms of buy and sell transactions of financial instruments.
+They also aim to create secondary markets wherein the bills are exchanged or traded, and the merchant banks are the central accepting house.
+They additionally provide dealer services regarding buy and sell transactions of financial instruments.

 Examples of Merchant Bank

-The world-renowned underwriters are normally composed of Macquarie, JP Morgan, Citigroup and Goldman Sachs.
+The world-renowned underwriters normally comprise Macquarie, JP Morgan, Citigroup, and Goldman Sachs.
 Small companies who wish to acquire finance either through debt or equity can get in touch with any one of the merchant bankers.
-This bankers may then set-up series of meetings to gather the requirements of the companies.
+These bankers may then set up a series of meetings to gather the requirements of the companies.

-Once they gather the desired information, they undertake counselling and advisory sessions for the small client.
-They tell them about the pros and cons of the available methods of finance.
-They additionally make the business understand the cost structure with respect to the available modes of finance.
+Once they gather the desired information, they undertake counseling and advisory sessions for the small client.
+They tell them about the pros and cons of the available finance methods.
+They additionally make the business understand the cost structure concerning the available modes of finance.

 Services of Merchant Bank

-The merchant banks offer their services to medium-scale as well as small scale enterprises who are unable to raise funds from the initial public offering.
-They provide their services in the form of bridge financing, mezzanine financing etc. They also help in private placements for corporations who look out for minimum disclosures on regulations and compliances.
+The merchant banks offer their services to medium and small-scale enterprises that cannot raise funds from the initial public offering.
+They provide their services in bridge financing, mezzanine financing, etc. They also help in private placements for corporations who look out for minimum disclosures on regulations and compliances.

-They additionally provide advisory and corporate counselling.
-For project-based financing, they provide prompt project counselling which broadly covers the format of report towards the preparation of projects and how they acquire finance for the project.
+Additionally, they provide advisory and corporate counseling.
+For project-based financing, they provide prompt project counseling, which broadly covers the format of reports for preparing projects and how they acquire finance for the project.

 Functions of Merchant Bank

-The broad function of the merchant bank is to offer portfolio management services to the corporate clients, medium scale business and institutional investors.
-To enhance the value of underlying instruments, they provide services towards management of financial assets.
+The broad function of the merchant bank is to offer portfolio management services to corporate clients, medium-scale businesses, and institutional investors.
+To enhance the value of underlying instruments, they provide services for managing financial assets.
 They facilitate buy and sell transactions of the financial claims to help their clients achieve their investment objectives.

-They additionally help in the underwriting for a large business who wish to acquire capital from the stock markets.
-They help in preparation and filing of technical documentations and prospectus on the behalf of the business.
-They collaborate with the marketing department of the business so that they could market the stock offering of the business.
+They also help underwrite large businesses that wish to acquire capital from the stock markets.
+They help prepare and file technical documentation and prospectus on behalf of the business.
+And collaborate with the company’s marketing department so that they can market the stock offering of the business.

-The bankers additionally help in acquisition of loans from the banks and financial institutions.
-They formulate financial plan and budget on the behalf of the business and determine the total costs involved toward the acquisition of loans that are of bigger ticket size.
-They liaison with the lenders to acquire bridge finance for the business with the intent of meeting up towards the working capital requirements.
+The bankers additionally help acquire loans from banks and financial institutions.
+They formulate financial plans and budgets on behalf of the business and determine the total costs involved in acquiring loans that are of bigger ticket size.
+They liaison with the lenders to receive bridge finance for the business with the intent of meeting up towards the working capital requirements.

 Importance of Merchant Bank

-The bankers help the small size and medium-size business to acquire finance for their business who are not big enough to raise finance from the venture capitalists and investment bankers.
-They additionally play a critical role for these companies who cannot afford high floatation costs of the capital markets and bigger investment banks.
+The bankers help small and medium-sized businesses acquire finance for businesses that are not big enough to raise finance from venture capitalists and investment bankers.
+They additionally play a critical role for these companies that cannot afford the high floatation costs of the capital markets and bigger investment banks.

-The merchant bankers are always required for corporate counselling as well as for project counselling.
-They act as a bridge or an intermediary between the savers who wish to have high returns on their invested sums and users of the funds who want to use the funds for better utility purpose.
+Merchant bankers are always required for corporate counseling as well as for project counseling.
+They act as a bridge or an intermediary between the savers who wish to have high returns on their invested sums and users who want to use the funds for better utility.

 Merchant Bank vs Investment Bank

 There is fundamentally little difference between an investment bank and a merchant bank.
-The merchant bank deals with medium-size business to small size business whereas the investment banks deals with the large size companies.
-The bankers offer innovative lending solutions for the small size business as well as help them with equity and bridge financing as well as with mezzanine financing.
+The merchant bank deals with medium-sized and small-sized businesses, whereas the investment banks deal with large companies.
+The bankers offer innovative lending solutions for small businesses and help them with equity, bridge, and mezzanine financing.

-The investment bankers on the other hand help business of large size to acquire finance and capital from the capital markets through the means of initial public offering.
+Investment bankers, on the other hand, help businesses of large size to acquire finance and capital from the capital markets through the means of the initial public offering.
 They additionally provide big companies and clients with strategic advice on mergers and acquisitions with potential companies.
 They help in the capital restructuring of a large business.

 Advantages and Disadvantages

-- They provide regular counselling on projects as well as investments on small clients.
+- They provide regular counseling on projects as well as investments for small clients.

 - They help small business raise finance easily.